Foundations for Ministry - book now for January 2025!

 The course is split into two blocks of learning, which follow the themes of the Diocesan Vision, “Together in Christ, Sharing Hope”.

-The first block explores what it means to be “Together in Christ”, and covers topics such as what it means to be the church, growing in discipleship and vocation, and working together.
+The first block explores what it means to be “Together in Christ”, and covers topics such as what it means to be the church, growing in discipleship and vocation, exploring our call and working together.

-The second block focuses on “Sharing Hope”, exploring topics such as sustaining ourselves in ministry, mission and church growth, and different ways of being church.
+The second block focuses on “Sharing Hope”, exploring topics such as gifts and calling, mission and church growth, and different ways of being church.

 Participants explore the following areas: